 If you replace "The Stock Market" with "Bitcoin", these are direct quotes by Warren Buffett.

-As I write this today, there have been nightly riots in
+As I write this today in the midst of a global pandemic, there have been nightly riots in

 On Friday when the market closed, we lived in a society largely governed by the "rule of law", a foundational concept necessary for an ordered society and a strong economy.
 Today, we can forget that illusion.
 It no longer exists.
 Yet the "discounting machine" known as the stock market thinks anarchy is going to help "future cash flows"?
 Is this how a rational discounting machine would behave?

-And stocks, unlike cryptos or gold, sometimes pay dividends and grow in value.
-They are now the perfect alternative to holding dollars.
+And unlike crypto or gold, stocks often pay dividends.
+They are now the perfect alternative to holding anything else.
 Rioting and looting ensure the Fed will continue to drop even more helicopter money to gloss over the damage this will inevitably do to our economy.
-Thus, owning stocks is the perfect way to get through the pandemic and the additional strain caused by the anarchy we are currently experiencing.
+That money will flow first into stocks.